-1. We have audited the accompanying standalone financial statements of KEC International Limited (“the Company”), which comprise the Balance Sheet as at March 31, 2024, and the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Cash Flow Statement for the year then ended, and notes to the standalone financial statements, including a summary of material accounting policy information and other explanatory information in which are included the financial statements / financial information for the year ended on that date audited by the branch auditors of the Company’s 39 branches located at Abu Dhabi, Afghanistan, Algeria, Bangladesh, Bhutan, Burundi, Burkina Faso, Cameroon, Egypt, Ethiopia, Georgia, Ghana, Guinea, Ivory Coast, Jordan, Kenya, Kuwait, Libya, Malaysia, Mali, Moldova, Morocco, Mozambique, Nepal, Nicaragua, Nigeria, Oman, Papua New Guinea, Philippines, Senegal, Sierra Leone, South Africa, Sri Lanka, Tanzania, Thailand, Togo, Tunisia, Uganda and Zambia and financial statements/financial information of 34 jointly controlled operations consolidated on a proportionate basis (refer Notes 4.1 and 50 to the attached standalone financial statements) (hereinafter referred to as “standalone financial statements”).
+1. We have audited the accompanying standalone financial statements of KEC International Limited (“the Company”), which comprise the Balance Sheet as at March 31, 2026, and the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including material accounting policy information and other explanatory information in which are included the financial statements/financial information for the year ended on that date audited by the other auditors of the Company’s 41 branches located at Abu Dhabi, Afghanistan, Algeria, Armenia, Bangladesh, Benin, Bhutan, Burundi, Burkina Faso, Cameroon, Dubai, Egypt, Ethiopia, Georgia, Ghana, Guinea, Ivory Coast, Jordan, Kenya, Kuwait, Libya, Malaysia, Mali, Moldova, Morocco, Mozambique, Nepal, Nigeria, Oman, Papua New Guinea, Philippines, Senegal, Sierra Leone, South Africa, Sri Lanka, Tanzania, Thailand, Togo, Tunisia, Uganda and Zambia and financial statements/ financial information of 34 jointly controlled operations consolidated on a proportionate basis (refer Note 49 to the attached standalone financial statements) (hereinafter referred to as “standalone financial statements”).

 BASIS FOR OPINION